Towards Traffic Scene Description: The Semantic Scene Graph: Architecture of the Framework

 \textbf{Intersecting Relation}\\ Intersecting traffic participants $i,j$ $(\kappa_{rel} =$ \emph{intersecting}$)$ traveling in lanes that will overlap or merge.
 That means there exists a path $p^{ab} \in G_{road}$ where each edge of $p^{ab}$ carries either the attributes \emph{consecutive} or \emph{adjacent} and exactly one edge carries the attribute \emph{overlapping}.
 Note that once an edge with the attribute \emph{overlapping} is in $p^{ab}$, all subsequent edges must be reversed.
 This is shown in the Figure \ref{fig:relation_types} at node 1 and node 3.
 In the corresponding road network, parts of the road segments C and B lie geometrically on top of each other (see Figure \ref{fig:road_network}).
 Looking at the path $p^{\mathrm{AH}}_{road} = \{ \mathrm{A},\mathrm{B},\mathrm{C},\mathrm{H} \}$ in the corresponding road graph, it can be noted that paths for `intersecting' relations contain reverse-edges (e.g. $e^{\mathrm{HC}}_{road}$).

-In practical use, it sometimes makes sense to limit the path length \(\lvert p\rvert\).
+In practical use, it sometimes makes sense to limit the length of the path \(\lvert p\rvert\).
 The number of edges as well as the attribute of the \emph{length} of each edge can serve as a limit.

 In the resulting semantic representation, only the traffic participant $i$ is represented by a node $v_{scene}^i$ in the scene graph $G_{scene}$.
 The respective information of its projection identities $m_a^i$ is stored in the edges.
-If the projection identities were to be chosen as separate nodes, the scene graph would suffer from the curse of dimensionality, which would reduce the interpretability and inference of the graph.
-Furthermore, this maintains the affiliation of the projection identities to the actual road user.
+If the projection identities were to be chosen as separate nodes, the scene graph's size would grow drastically, which would reduce the interpretability and inference of the graph.
+Furthermore, this maintains the affiliation of the projection identities to the actual traffic participant.

 In addition to the semantic classification of the relations $\kappa_{rel}$, important parameters are included as attributes in the edges.
 If the relation is not an intersecting one, the distance (in Frenet coordinates) $d_F$ between both traffic participants' projection identities ($m^i, m^j$) is stored.
 Otherwise, the distance to the intersection point $d_{ip}$ is calculated.
 It should be noted that $d_F$ and $d_{ip}$ can also be negative, since they are measured in the direction of travel.